UnnoyEd/qa-portfolio/README.md

 ## Project Overview

-This repository contains manual QA test documentation for a web application.
+This repository contains manual QA test documentation for a web application, including test cases and bug reports for authentication and form validation features.
-It includes test cases and bug reports covering authentication and form validation features.
+The project demonstrates practical QA skills in test design, defect reporting, and structured documentation using Markdown and GitHub.
+It focuses on validating functional behavior, input constraints, and UI interactions in a real-world testing scenario.

 The goal of this project is to demonstrate practical knowledge of: